SPECURE/ont-controlserver-core/README.md

 To run it as an app:

-1. Add SpringBoot runners to pom.xm;
+1. Add SpringBoot runners to pom.xml
 2. Add <APP_NAME>Application.jar file to com.specure.core folder
 3. Fill out the application.yaml file.